hvelesaca/AINet/README.md

 ## Mango Dataset - Results

-Table 3: Experimental results for SOTA COD techniques and AINet on Mango dataset.
+Table 3: Experimental results for SOTA COD techniques and AINet on the Mango dataset.
 The best three performing results are highlighted in red (first), blue (second), and green (third).

 <img src="Figures/AINet_Mango.PNG" alt="benchmark" width="60%"/>